THE Premier source for espresso machine Service and enhancements

 A: It compares the boiler temperature against the value YOU have set, three times per second and silently feeds energy to the heating element into the boiler as needed, to maintain the exact temperature.
 The readout displays both the temperature you have set, and the current temperature.
 You may change it at any time and it will remember until YOU change it again.

 Pictured is an example of our modified, brand new Rancilio Silvia, which we ship complete with PID computer temperature control.
-Over 1,100 (one thousand one hundred) have been shipped to date, world-wide.
+Over 1,200 (twelve HUNDRED) have been shipped to date, world-wide.
 This enhancement delivers consistent brew water temperature control and stability that exceeds the performance of machines costing $1,000 more.

 To maintain the highest quality and reliability, we do NOT offer kits of any kind.